 It is also worth noting that the base rooms at the InterContinental Park Lane in London can be quite small with small bathrooms so any upgrade is extremely valuable to give you a more spacious experience.

 I am a major fan of Theo Randalls at the InterContinental Park Lane property in London.
-He serves up my favourite pasta in the world.
+He serves up my favorite pasta in the world.
 There is also an excellent Mexican restaurant here.
-The O2 also has an excellent fine dining restaurant, the Peninsula which has incredible views and serves up the most delicious European cuisine I have had.
-Even their 3-course set menu is completely mouthwatering and the setting, with the distant sparkling lights reflecting off the Thames, is romantic.
+The O2 also has an excellent fine dining restaurant, the Peninsula, which has incredible views and serves up the most delicious European cuisine I have had.
+Even their 3-course set menu is completely mouthwatering, and the setting, with the distant sparkling lights reflecting off the Thames, is romantic.
 Both hotels offer brilliant food, don’t make me choose between them!

 I love the Club lounge at the Central London Park Lane property.
-I faces South and sun shines into the lounge throughout the day.
-The staff are excellent the views phenomenal.
+It faces South, and the sun shines into the lounge throughout the day.
+The staff are excellent, the views phenomenal.
 If you read my full review of the InterContinental Park Lane club lounge, you will see that there is little not to like!
 In the evening the food on offer is lacking as it is really nuts and snacks with some canapes rather than a full meal, so there is not enough food to fill you up.

 By comparison, the club lounge at the InterContinental O2 has a great spread of food in the evening and will fill you up, so if evening food is a deal-breaker, the O2 is the better choice.
-The atmosphere is not as sophisticated as the lounge in the Park Lane hotel, but the breakfast is substantial in both hotels and the views are great too.
-The O2 Club lounge also watches over the river rise and fall and the Thames boats whizz by so the view at the O2 is super fun.
+The atmosphere is not as sophisticated as the lounge in the Park Lane hotel, but breakfast is substantial in both hotels, and the views are great too.
+The O2 Club lounge also watches over the river rise and fall, and the Thames boats whizz by, so the view at the O2 is super fun.